IlyaSamoylov45/OnlineCourses/StanfordCourses/Database course/Textbook_Notes_for_lectures/Database System Concepts Readings.md

   - The major database vendors presently support the object-relational data model, a data model that combines features of the object-oriented data model and relational data model.

-Chapter 1.11.2 Semi-structured Data Models -Semi-structured data models permit the speciﬁcation of data where individual data items of the same type may have different sets of attributes.
+Chapter 1.11.2 Semi-structured Data Models -Semi-structured data models permit the specification of data where individual data items of the same type may have different sets of attributes.
   - XML

 Chapter 1.12 Database Users and Administrators